-Buy fresh cottage cheese in sealed containers/packs from refrigerated section of stores.
-Avoid any off-flavored, beyond date products.
+Buy fresh cottage cheese in sealed containers/packs from the refrigerated section of stores.
+Avoid any off-flavored, beyond-date products.

 Like most dairy products, cottage cheese is highly perishable.
-If you prepare it in home, make small batches frequently and store well in the fridge for up to a week.
+If you prepare it at home, make small batches frequently and store it well in the fridge for up to a week.

-Cottage cheese can be used in cooking but is mainly used for making snacks and in salads.
-Salt and a little milk or creams are added and many varieties flavored.
-Recipes that call for using cottage cheese are appetizers, muffins, toasts, breads, sandwiches, salads and salad dressings, main dishes, and desserts.
+Cottage cheese can be used in cooking but is mainly used for making snacks and salads.
+Salt and a little milk or creams are added and many varieties are flavored.
+Recipes that call for using cottage cheese are appetizers, muffins, toasts, bread, sandwiches, salads and salad dressings, main dishes, and desserts.

 |Cottage cheese pancake (pierogi).
 Courtesy: Corey taratuta|

-It can be blend with milk to prepare pasta sauce.
+It can be blended with milk to prepare pasta sauce.

-Unlike hard and aged cheeses, cottage is low in sodium and saturated fats, and therefore, recommended as healthy dairy product for those who on low sodium and fat diet program.
+Unlike hard and aged cheeses, the cottage is low in sodium and saturated fats, and therefore, recommended as a healthy dairy product for those who are on a low sodium and fat diet program.

-Skim-milk cottage cheese contains small amounts of tyramine, and can be eaten in small quantities by those on tyramine-restricted diet.
+Skim-milk cottage cheese contains small amounts of tyramine and can be eaten in small quantities by those on a tyramine-restricted diet.

 Source: Queensland Government-low tyramine diet: MAOI's and diet.

 Also read ≻≻-